jarrettmeyer/jarrettmeyer.github.io/_posts/2014-08-06-getting-started-with-mathjax.md

 ---
 layout: post
 title: "Getting Started with MathJax"
 date: 2014-08-06
+description: Adding MathJax to your Markdown documents
+thumbnail: /assets/images/quadratic-equation.svg
 ---

 I've spent the past few days getting myself reacquainted with TeX and familiarizing myself with [MathJax](http://www.mathjax.org/).
 As it turns out, it is quite easy to get MathJax working in Octopress.